 South East Coast Ambulance Service NHS Foundation

-Trust is set for the second phase of migration to a new Computer
+Trust is set to begin the process of migrating to a new Computer

 The new system is well established and currently in use in three